quaternion/transfer/README.md

 ## Usage
 Direct transfer from source table `:users` to `User` model.
-All columns, existing in source table and destination model, will transferred:
+All columns, including protected, existing in source table and destination model, will transferred:

 ```ruby
 transfer :users => User